Dave Barry

 David McAlister Barry (born July 3, 1947) is an American author and columnist who wrote a nationally syndicated humor column for the Miami Herald from 1983 to 2005.
-He has also written numerous books of humor and parody, as well as comic novels and children's novels.
+He has written numerous books of humor and parody, as well as comic novels and children's novels.
 Barry's honors include the Pulitzer Prize for Commentary (1988) and the Walter Cronkite Award for Excellence in Journalism (2005).

 Barry has defined a sense of humor as "a measurement of the extent to which we realize that we are trapped in a world almost totally devoid of reason.
-Laughter is how we express the anxiety we feel at this knowledge."
+Laughter is how we express the anxiety we feel at this knowledge".

 Early life and education

-Barry was born in Armonk, New York where his father, David W. Barry, was a Presbyterian minister.
+Barry was born in Armonk, New York, where his father, David W. Barry, was a Presbyterian minister.
 He was educated at Wampus Elementary School, Harold C. Crittenden Junior High School (both in Armonk), and Pleasantville High School, where he was elected "Class Clown" in 1965.
-He earned a Bachelor of Arts degree in English from Haverford College in 1969.
+He earned a bachelor of arts degree in English from Haverford College in 1969.

 As an alumnus of a Quaker-affiliated college, he avoided military service during the Vietnam War by registering as a religious conscientious objector.
-Notwithstanding his father's vocation, Barry decided "early on" that he was an atheist.
+Barry decided "early on" that he was an atheist.
 He said, "The problem with writing about religion is that you run the risk of offending sincerely religious people, and then they come after you with machetes."

 Writing career

-Barry began his journalism career in 1971, working as a general-assignment reporter for the Daily Local News in West Chester, Pennsylvania, near his alma mater, Haverford College.
-He covered local government and civic events and was promoted to City Editor after about two years.
-He also started writing a weekly humor column for the paper and began to develop his unique style.
+Barry began his journalism career in 1971, working as a general-assignment reporter for the Daily Local News in West Chester, Pennsylvania.
+He covered local government and civic events and was promoted to city editor after about two years.
+He also started writing a weekly humor column for the newspaper and began to develop his unique style.
 He remained at the newspaper through 1974.
-He then worked briefly as a copy editor at the Associated Press's Philadelphia bureau before joining Burger Associates, a consulting firm.
+He then worked briefly as a copy editor at the Philadelphia bureau of Associated Press before joining Burger Associates, a consulting firm.

-At Burger, he taught effective writing to business people.
+At Burger, he taught effective writing to businesspeople.
 In his own words, he "spent nearly eight years trying to get various businesspersons to...stop writing things like 'Enclosed please find the enclosed enclosures,' but...eventually realized that it was hopeless."

-In 1981 he wrote a humorous guest column in The Philadelphia Inquirer about watching the birth of his son, which attracted the attention of Gene Weingarten, then an editor of the Miami Heralds Sunday magazine Tropic.
+In 1981, he wrote a humorous guest column in The Philadelphia Inquirer about watching the birth of his son, which attracted the attention of Gene Weingarten, then an editor of the Miami Herald Sunday magazine, Tropic.
 Weingarten hired Barry as a humor columnist in 1983.
 Barry's column was syndicated nationally.
-Barry won a Pulitzer Prize for Commentary in 1988 for "his consistently effective use of humor as a device for presenting fresh insights into serious concerns."
+Barry won a Pulitzer Prize for Commentary in 1988 for "his consistently effective use of humor as a device for presenting fresh insights into serious concerns".